alexle/alexle.github.com/posts/two-bullets.markdown

 ###"Pull The Trigger Again"###

 In this situation, however, the previous shot AND the fact that the bullets are in consecutive order do matter in the calculation.
-First, let's determine the **total possible occurrences**, or number of situations we could be in after the first shot:
+First, let's determine the **total possible outcomes**, or number of situations we could be in after the first shot:

 <img src="/static/two_bullets.jpg" class="center" />
 <div class="separator" style="clear: both; text-align: center;">